alionurgeven/IBAN/README.md

 # IBAN

-IBAN iss a very lightweight IBAN validator.
+IBAN is a very lightweight IBAN validator.

 Simply import the library as follows: